simetenn/uncertainpy/docs/source/models.rst

 Uncertainpy has built-in support for NEURON and NEST models, found in the :ref:`NeuronModel <neuron_model>`  and :ref:`NestModel <nest_model>` classes respectively.
+Uncertainpy also has support for multiple model outputs through the use of additional features.
 It should be noted that while Uncertainpy is tailored towards neuroscience, it is not restricted to only neuroscience models.
 Uncertainpy can be used on any model that meets the criteria in